rorymcgit/cordant-tech-test/README.md

 I am happy with this code as it delegates to private methods to build a Javascript object, which is easy to reference in the views.

+I struggled with making a get request, I used two different libraries (https and restler) before settling on requests.

+Ultimately I enjoyed working with materialize.css, as it has some elegant ways of displaying data - notably the table format.

 ## Further features
 I am a step away from sorting the candidates by distance.
 Currently the page displays all candidates with their relative distances, but it is unsorted.
 I included the API response 'value' data as well as the distance 'text' in the object sent to the view so this can be queried to sort the candidates.